Saudia turns to Airbus, Boeing wide-body jets amid single-aisle shortage

 India is an important growth market for Saudia Group, which plans to regain share lost to rivals with more direct flights, new destinations and improved plane cabins.

+Last year Saudi received 1.5 million visitors from India and Alshahrani said they want to grow this to 7.5 million by the end of the decade.

-Alshahrani said the group is also in talks with Air India for a codeshare agreement.
+He said they met with Air India this week to talk about partnerships including a codeshare agreement.